rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/turtlebot-navigation-simulation.md

 4. Make sure **Is a singleton package** is ***not selected***.
 5. Ensure **Is a bindable package** is ***selected***.
 6. The version of the package is `1.0.0`
-7. The purpose of the package is to `Run simulation of turtlebot3`
+7. The purpose of the package is to `Simulation of turtlebot3`
 8. Click **NEXT**.
 9. The name of the component: `simulation_component`
 10. The runtime of the component is **Cloud**.